renatomaia/coutil/doc/manual.md

 This operation is only available for stream sockets.

-Returns `true` in case of success.

 ### `socket:listen (backlog)`

 Starts listening for new connections on passive socket `socket`.
 `backlog` is a hint for the underlying system about the suggested number of outstanding connections that shall be kept in the socket's listen queue.

 This operation is only available for passive sockets.

-Returns `true` in case of success.

 ### `socket:accept ()`